Court Rules

 How does Judge Mary Kay Vyskocil handle sealed or redacted filings?

 A motion to seal is required for covered sealed filings before Judge Mary Kay Vyskocil.
-Filing under seal requires court permission.
+Process: file redacted on ecf.
+Sealed/redacted filings in civil cases must be filed electronically through ECF with motion for approval.

 How do I request an adjournment or extension before Judge Mary Kay Vyskocil?